3209 Campus Loop Road

 Keith has extensive world travel experience that he gained during his years as a touring musician.
 He has worked professionally and toured throughout the entirety of the United States, Great Britain, Europe, and most parts of the globe.
 Through these experiences, Keith and his MEBUS team have created a vibrant London Study Abroad and Disney Study Away program for customized student learning and engagement opportunities with global entertainment businesses.

-Keith continues to remain active in Atlanta’s thriving entertainment industry, though has stepped off the stage as a performer choosing the classroom as his preferred venue for teaching and learning.
+Keith continues to remain active in Atlanta’s thriving entertainment industry, both on and off stage though choosing the classroom as his preferred venue for teaching and learning.
 He has found that it is students who inspire him most, and he enjoys sharing his knowledge, experience and industry relationships to encourage the next generation of entertainment industry professionals to meet their career objectives.

 Danny Howes is a music business veteran with over 30 years of professional experience in the industry.
 As a musician, producer/engineer, studio owner, and software trainer, he brings real world experience from the road and recording studio into the classroom.
 He is a former Music Director, Tour Manager, and Guitarist for major label recording acts.
 Certified in Logic Pro Studio and all Apple Consumer Software, Danny is also an advanced Pro Tools user and a highly motivational teacher, mentor, and communicator.